Wear the art of individuality.

 Title unknown

-Born in 1996, currently living in Shiga Prefecture.
-Has been with Yamanami Kobo since 2015.
+Born in 1996, resides in Shiga Prefecture.
+Joined Yamanami Kobo in 2015.

-Artist: Kahoru Sugimoto
+Artist: Sugimoto Kaoru

 HERALBONY

-Delivering it to society in various forms,
+Our mission is to bring diverse "brilliant misfits" into society in various forms,

-We will create a new culture based on welfare.
+creating a new culture starting from welfare.

 画像:ダウン症の作家、おおやみさきが絵を描いている横顔。黄色の色鉛筆を手に、紙面にのめり込むように夢中で描き込んでいる。画像終わり